bkeevil/esp32-cam/README.md

 When your settings are complete, save them and exit.

-Compile the source code by executing `make app`
+Compile the source code by executing `idf.py build`

-Flash the binary file to your ESP32 module using `make flash`
+Flash the binary file to your ESP32 module using `idf.py -p /dev/ttyUSB0 flash`

-Monitor the debug serial output by running `make monitor`
+Monitor the debug serial output by running `idf.py monitor`

 ### Windows 10 Installation Notes